 Do you have a “secondary suite” in your home?
 It’s important to be aware of a number of insurance issues surrounding this particular home modification.

-Bow Valley Insurance of Calgary is an independent brokerage of the insurance lines from as many several insurance companies, and has been covering Canadians for 36 years.
+Bow Valley Insurance is an independent brokerage of the insurance lines from as many several insurance companies, and has been covering Canadians for 36 years.

 What is a Secondary Suite?